openvinotoolkit/openvino/docs/articles_en/learn-openvino/large-language-models/llm-inference-hf.rst

 .. note::

-   Optimum-Intel has a predefined set of weight quantization parameters for popuar models, such ``meta-llama/Llama-2-7b`` or ``Qwen/Qwen-7B-Chat``.
-These parameters are used by default when only ``bits=4`` is specified in the config.
+   Optimum-Intel has a predefined set of weight quantization parameters for popular models, such as ``meta-llama/Llama-2-7b`` or ``Qwen/Qwen-7B-Chat``.
+These parameters are used by default only when ``bits=4`` is specified in the config.

 For more details on compression options, refer to the :doc:`weight compression guide <weight_compression>`.